thelightdesigner/ScuffedWalls/Functions.md

 clones mapobjects from a different workspace by the index or by the name. the time of the function is the beat that starts cloning from.

 - Type: int,int,int (defaults to 0,1,2,3) 0 being walls, 1 being notes, 2 being lights, 3 being custom events & NOT point definitions
-- Index: int, the index of the workspace you want fo clone from.
-Its ethier one or the other.
+- Index: int, the index of the workspace you want to clone from.
+It's either one or the other.
 - Name:string, the name of the workspace you want to clone from.
-Its ethier one or the other.
+It's either one or the other.
 - addTime: float, shifts the cloned things by this amount.
 - toBeat: float, the beat where to stop cloning from.